the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-The function takes the `searchTerm` and returns another function, because the filter function takes a function as its input.
-The returned function has access to the item object because it is the function that is passed to the filter function.
-In addition, the returned function will be used to filter the list based on the condition defined in the function.
-Let's define the condition.
+The function takes the `searchTerm` and returns another function, because the filter function only takes that type as its input.
+The returned function has access to the item object, because it is the one passed to the filter function.

-{title="src/App.js",lang="javascript"}
+It will also be used to filter the list based on the condition defined in the function, so let's define the condition:

+{title="src/App.js",lang=javascript}
 ~~~~~~~~
 function isSearched(searchTerm) {
   return function (item) {